amonoyflow/website/site/collections/_projects/2022-07-26-emobility-app.md

 processes and offers a wide range of functions in the follwing areas: public and private.

+## Tools and Platform

+- Flutter, Dart, Android, iOS, Web, REST

-## Search, Charge, and Charging History
+## Search, Charge, and Charging History Screens

 ![Charging Screens](/images/projects/ekz/ekz-charging.png){: width="1200" height="900"}